 How have you responded to what's been happening so far?

 SENREVE has become a global company and the first thing we prioritized was our team.
 We really ramped up coordination and communication with our teams in Italy and Hong Kong to understand the situation on the ground.
 We canceled all travel immediately and wanted to make sure that everyone on our team was 100% healthy.
 It was also important for us to communicate with the SENREVE community, so we emailed and shared via social media updates regularly and with transparency.

-Coral and Mauro, the 80-year old founder of our factory in Italy
+Coral and Mauro, the 80-year old founder of our Artisan workshop in Italy

 We are really doubling down on our cultural values, now more than ever we need to focus on Flexibility, Grit & Perseverance, and Optimism!
 We are trying our best to stay connected as a team and are doing a lot of virtual gatherings including virtual lunches and coffee chats as well as happy hours and Fun Run challenges.

 What is helping you through this, as a founder?

 It's a really hard thing to balance scenario planning for the worst case scenario with hoping for and motivating our team towards the best possible outcome.
 I think as an entrepreneur you're always just fighting for survival and taking it one day at a time.
 I'm speaking to a lot of advisors and mentors to get inspiration and coaching from them regularly.
 I also have daily check-ins with our team and am keeping a constant pulse on our community and our partners - having that connection (though virtually) is a huge motivator for me to pull it together, be a leader, and stay strong.